remnrem/luna-doc/docs/ref/power-spectra.md

 exponentially greater power than faster frequencies.
 It may sometimes be useful to normalize signals in such a way that removes this trend (e.g. in visualization, or detecting peaks against a background of a roughly flat baseline).
-The `1FNORM` command is an implementation of [this method](https://www.ncbi.nlm.nih.gov/pubmed/18070337) to normalize power spectra, by passing the signal through a differentiator prior to spectral analysis.
+The [`1FNORM`](power-spectra.md#1fnorm) command is an implementation of [this method](https://www.ncbi.nlm.nih.gov/pubmed/18070337) to normalize power spectra, by passing the signal through a differentiator prior to spectral analysis.

+<h3>Methods</h3>

+The 1/_f_ spectral trend is removed from the signal by applying a first-difference differentiator filter.
+In the frequency domain, differentiation multiplies each spectral component by its frequency, effectively imposing a +20 dB/decade spectral tilt that counteracts the characteristic 1/_f_ roll-off of broadband biological signals such as the EEG.
+After this transformation, the modified signal exhibits a flatter baseline spectrum, against which narrowband oscillatory components appear as more prominent peaks.
+This preprocessing step facilitates visual inspection of the power spectrum and can improve the sensitivity of peak-detection procedures in frequency ranges where the original 1/_f_ background would otherwise dominate.

 <h3>Parameters</h3>